Anthropologie's Holiday Sale Has Gifts and Decor Up to 50% Off

-Anthropologie Holiday Sale: Shop Festive Decor and Gifts Up to 50% Off
+Anthropologie Holiday Sale: Shop Gifts and Festive Decor Up to 50% Off

 This holiday season, if you're hosting any family or friends, you'll want to set the festive tone in the small details with the right candles, dinnerware, and decorations.
 Just in time, Anthropologie is taking up to 40% off entertaining essentials at the Get Ready for Guests event.
 To prepare for holiday hosting, this sale covers three categories -- kitchen & dining, pillows & throws, and candles & decorative accessories.